gregmuellegger/django-mobile/README.rst

 6. Add ``django_mobile.context_processors.flavour`` to your
    ``TEMPLATE_CONTEXT_PROCESSORS`` setting.

-No you should be able to use **django-mobile** in its glory.
-Read below of how things work and which settings can be tweaked to modify **django-mobile**'s behviour.
+Now you should be able to use **django-mobile** in its glory.
+Read below of how things work and which settings can be tweaked to modify **django-mobile**'s behaviour.

 Usage